AdamWandoch/indeed-bot/Readme.md

             company name, unique "indeed job id" and a link to view the listing.

 All data is persisted to Postgres Database hosted on AWS RDS and is available in JSON format through [indeed-bot-api](https://github.com/AdamWandoch/indeed-bot-api)
-        A number of instances of this bot is deployed in different AWS regions(Virginia, Ohio, Oregon, Tokyo, Ireland) and is scanning Indeed.ie in a staggered pattern using cron scheduling to avoid captcha block and to maintain as up-to-date job list in the database as possible.
+        A number of instances of this bot is deployed in different AWS regions(listed above) and is scanning Indeed.ie in a staggered pattern using cron scheduling to avoid captcha block and to maintain as up-to-date job list in the database as possible.

 #### To run the project locally:
  * install PostgreSQL